docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ### Vagrantfile: Provider

-For better readabilty in virtualbox GUI , we call our VM to be named like the role:
+For better readabilty in the virtualbox GUI , we set our VM to be named like the role:

 ~~~
 config.vm.provider :virtualbox do |vb|